brodyd795/accounting-old-python/README.md

 # Accounting

+**No longer maintained**

+A previous iteration of my personal accounting app.

 This app pulls email notifications from my email inbox regarding new bank transactions and transfers the relevant info to a Google Sheet via their service account API for partially automated budgeting.
 It runs on an hourly basis through Cron.

 # Requirements